Name of person responsible /Facilitator: Esther Nakkazi

 HIGHLIGHTS, KEY QUESTIONS /THEMES

-DR. EMMANUEL MUGISA, HIV TESTING STAFF/ PMTCT Coordinator, Baylor- Uganda
+DR. EMMANUEL MUGISA, PMTCT Coordinator, Baylor Uganda

-Kakwezi Henry, Nurse at Kagote HC II
+Kakwezi Henry, Nurse at Kagote HC III

 He says that PrEP started in March 2018 at Kagote health center II after training in Kibito.
-There are conditions to be adhered to be given PrEP especially among the eligible persons that include Female Sex Workers (FSW), men that have sex with men, discordant couples, and general population like truck drivers, boda-boda riders, men with multiple partners and drug users that use injections.
+There are conditions to be adhered to be given PrEP especially among the eligible persons that include Female Sex Workers (FSW), men that have sex with men, discordant couples, and the general population like truck drivers, boda-boda riders, men with multiple partners, and drug users that use injections.

 For discordant couples, the HIV negative partner starts on PrEP for 6months, screened and tested monthly.
-PrEP minimizes chances of spreading the virus.
+PrEP minimizes the chances of spreading the virus.
 HIV infected person is linked to the department to start on ARVs, counseled on the importance of taking ARVs.
 Proper adherence to ARV leads to viral suppression hence the multiplication of the virus is reduced.

 The day outreaches are carried out in busy areas like bus parks.
 However, for the general population, when one feels they have changed from multiple partners and decided to be committed to one partner, then they can stop treatment of PrEP.
 There are 257 clients on Prep at Kagote HC II albeit some are faced with abdominal pain as a side effect for a short while.

-Katusabe Beatrice, a mother of two, who has been in a discordant relationship for the last 13 years, says, “We went to HC facility at 6 months of my second pregnancy to test HIV and I was confirmed negative but my husband was positive.
-They gave me a letter and started on PrEP until 6 months.
+Katusabe Beatrice, a mother of two, who has been in a discordant relationship for the last 13 years, says, “I was confirmed HIV negative but my husband was positive and they gave me a letter and started on Pep for six months.
 Of course, I got nausea and fever but later on got used to the drugs.
 All in all, I remained negative and would encourage people to have an HIV test and strive to finish dosage once advised upon”

 Questions from the media: